hannep/paine-mactane/_posts/2019-01-10-unn-agatha-king.markdown

 "Rich" simple syrup means a 2:1 mixture of sugar and water instead of the standard 1:1.
 If you only have pre-mixed, standard-weight simple syrup, you can just use ¼ oz instead.
 It might make floating the flower-infused gin a bit harder, is all.

-The gin is because it's a UNN vessel, as per our usual theme, but we went for a New World gin instead of London dry - partly for flavor mixing (it just blended better with the other ingredients), and partly because Nguyễn isn't really quite loyal UNN anymore.
+The gin is because it's a UNN vessel, as per our usual theme, but we went for a New World Gin instead of London dry - partly for flavor mixing (it just blended better with the other ingredients), and partly because Nguyễn isn't really quite loyal UNN anymore.

 The umeshu is a fun ingredient!
 It's an interesting blend of sour and sweet.
 You can find it in Japanese or Chinese stores, or well-stocked liquor stores.